-The One Step You Don’t Want to Skip
+The One Step You Don’t Want to Skip – Part Two

-When the Intertech concrete solutions team is called into assess flooring failure due to moisture, we often find it occurred following either poorly run testing – or worse yet, no testing at all – prior to installation.
-The fact is, in today’s high-cost, low-margin construction economy, it simply is not enough that flooring contractors are knowledgeable in product makeup, green flooring, evolution of adhesives, construction scheduling, and efficient project management.
+When the Intertech concrete solutions team is called to assess flooring failure due to moisture, we often find it occurred following either poorly run testing – or worse yet, no testing at all – prior to installation.
+The fact is, in today’s high-cost, low-margin construction economy, it simply is not enough that flooring contractors are knowledgeable in product makeup, green flooring, the evolution of adhesives, construction scheduling, and efficient project management.
 Without carefully choosing a flooring contractor that knows about pre-installation and concrete moisture mitigation techniques, the general contractor and building owner can easily find themselves dealing with costly fixes and project delays.

 Pre-installation testing is the very essence of the success or demise of a good project.
 It is critical that the flooring contractor conduct a thorough risk assessment before placing any finish products on the concrete surface.
 Avoiding preventable problems is just as important as providing a quality installation.

 Testing should not be considered as simply another project function; rather, it should be a serious analysis or discovery of a risky or impossible environment in which to place a finish.
 It is only when the floor finish becomes threatened or fails outright that the testing history of the floor comes under much greater scrutiny.